-I. Introduction to the Technical Standards for Admissions, Promotion, and Graduation at the University of Colorado School of Medicine
+I. Introduction to the Technical Standards for Admissions, Promotion, and Graduation at theUniversity of Colorado School of Medicine

 Applicants for admission to the School of Medicine and continuing students must possess the capability to complete the entire medical curriculum and achieve the degree.
-In addition to successfully completing all courses in the curriculum, students must be able to acquire the knowledge and skills necessary to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
-Candidates for the M.D. degree must have abilities and skills in the following areas: observation; communication; motor; intellectual-conceptual, integrative and quantitative; and professional, behavioral, and social.
-Candidates for the degree of Doctor of Medicine must be able to meet these technical standards, with or without reasonable accommodation, for successful completion of degree requirements (see Section 3.8).
+In addition to successfully completing all courses in the curriculum, students must be able to acquire the knowledge and skills necessary to function in a broad variety of clinical situations and to render awide spectrum of patient care.
+Candidates for the M.D. degree; therefore, must possess skills and abilities in the following domains: observation; communication; motor; intellectual-conceptual, integrative, and quantitative; behavioral, and professionalism/ethics.

+Candidates for the MD degree must be able to meet these technical standards, with or without reasonable accommodation (see Section II).